 If you’ve lost your driving licence

-You might be able to apply for a refund of out-of-pocket expenses if the Driving Standard Agency (DSA) cancels your test at short notice.
+You might be able to apply for a refund of out-of-pocket expenses if the Driver and Vehicle Standards Agency (DVSA) cancels your test at short notice.

 6. Car and motorcycle theory test fees